Electrical and electronic products, mechanical, building and construction products and chemical, consumer and other products and systems

 Under the Philippine Standard (PS) Quality or Safety Mark Scheme (DAO 4:2008), the DTI-BPS issues a license to allow a company to affix the PS Quality or Safety Mark to its products, after audit, inspection, sampling and testing to determine that such products meet the relevant PNS.
 The certificate is valid for three years subject to at least annual surveillance.
 The BPS assesses a manufacturer's production processes and product.
 For cement, steel and plywood, aside from sourcing the products from PS License holders, all importations must secure a Statement of Confirmation (SOC) on a per shipment, per Bill of lading, per product basis (see DAOs on cement and steel).
 SOC must also be secured for ceramic tiles and ceramic plumbing fixtures if these are sourced from PS License holders.

-On the other hand, the Import Commodity Clearance (ICC) is applicable to products that are not PS certified (not applicable to steel, cement and plywood products which is subjected to mandatory PS Scheme).
-The ICC certificate is issued on a per shipment, per Bill of Lading, per product basis.).
+On the other hand, the Import Commodity Clearance (ICC) is applicable to products that are not PS certified (not applicable to steel, cement and plywood products, which is subjected to mandatory PS Scheme).
+The ICC certificate is issued on a per shipment, per Bill of Lading, per product basis.
 The products are subject to relevant audit, inspection, sampling and testing.
 DAO 05:2008 specifies that importers are offered four options for their applications to be processed, which include: (1) an application without a Product Test Report but with a Quality Management System (QMS) based on the ISO 9001 and its future amendments; (2) an application with a Product Test Report and with a QMS based on the ISO 9001 and its future amendments; (3) an application without a Product Test Report and without a QMS; and (4) an application with the Philippine Standard (PS) license from a foreign supplier.

-Please see Products for the list of products and respective HS Codes.
+See Annex G for the list of products and respective HS Codes.

 Q3.
 The system applies to goods originating in and coming from which countries?